Can Existing Vaccines Cross-Protect Against Evolving PCV2 Strains?

 By Eduardo Fano, DVM, MSc, PhD, Boehringer IngelheimSeptember 23, 2019

-Research suggests that both PCV2a and PCV2d vaccines can provide similar protection against a severe, mixed PCV2a/PCV2d infection.
+Research suggests that PCV2a vaccines provide cross protection against PCV2d.

 Despite the fact that DNA viruses have a lower mutation rate than RNA viruses, PCV2 mutation should be expected, as viruses evolve in an effort to survive.

 In 2010, a novel mutation reported in China was designated mPCV2b.
 Two years later, Iowa State University reported the presence of this novel strain in the United States, and it was later reclassified as PCV2d.
 Since 2012, PCV2d is the only novel mutation that has been reported.1,2

 Given the potential costs of a PCV2 outbreak, it’s natural for veterinarians to wonder: Can existing PCV2a-based vaccines provide cross-protection against PCV2d, or are homologous PCV2d vaccines needed?

 Previous studies have shown that PCV2a vaccines do, in fact, provide cross-protection against PCV2b.3,4 In other studies, pigs vaccinated with PCV2a vaccines and challenged with PCV2d showed reduced viremia, increased antibody titers and increased average daily weight gain (ADWG) when compared to non-vaccinates.5,6